Frequently Asked Questions

 For me, finding a "style" is about the ideas you have and want to translate, and the materials you use are the way to bring that idea to life.
 Most of my ideas I find in shapes and patterns of 18th century art.
 I love looking through museum archives to find paintings and sculptures that inspire me.
 Also, one of my favorite art styles is called Madhubani Art (or Mithila paintings) that's done by women in the regions of India and Nepal.
 They use their fingers, sticks, brushes, and matchsticks to create these beautiful, geometric paintings that typically tell stories of life or for ritual customs.
 I remember seeing one of these paintings in person and fell in love.

 In terms of materials, it took me a few years of experimenting to find the right tools that I liked working with the most.
 I started out drawing very detailed illustrations using microns.
 I also did some block printing, but didn't really fully understand the process and it's potential just yet.
 After a while, I felt a bit stuck in my mode of making work, so I started experimenting with pen and nib and then with watercolors.
-I've tried almost everything.
+I've tried almost everything!
+Which is a good thing to do when starting out.
 Eventually, my process led me back to block printing.
-The technique of block printing felt the most unique and handmade to me.
-I love hand carving and hand pressing a piece of art.
-It feels like such a natural fit for my work, and I stuck with it until I found the right materials and process that I now feel comfortable making work from.
-I started printing on textiles as well and found so much joy in that process.
+The technique of block printing felt the most unique and natural to me.
+I love carving and pressing a piece of art with my hands and it feels like such a good fit for my work.
+I stuck with it until I found the right materials and process that work best for me, but every printer works differently.
+Recently, I started printing on textiles and find so much joy in that process too.

-I want to start a creative business too.
-Do you have any advice for me?
+I want to start a business too.
+Do you have any advice?

 Some books I read when starting out were "Let My People Go Surfing" by Patagonia founder Yvon Chouinard and "Art Inc." by Lisa Congdon.
 "Daring Greatly" by Brené Brown is great.
-I highly recommend her second Ted Talk to all, especially creative people!
+I highly recommend her talk on 99U "Why Your Critics Aren't The Ones Who Count", especially for creative people!